 OECD Home › Statistics Directorate › Latest Documents

-Composite leading indicators (CLIs) designed to anticipate turning points in economic activity relative to trend, point to a slowdown in economic activity in most OECD countries and major non-member economies.
+Composite leading indicators (CLIs) for August 2011, designed to anticipate turning points in economic activity relative to trend, continue to point to a slowdown in economic activity in most OECD countries and major non-member economies.

 Real GDP in the OECD area grew by 0.3% in the second quarter of 2011.
 Gross fixed investment was the main contributor, adding 0.2 percentage point to overall growth.